Background & Purpose

 In Practice

-- Authorities can now require a person to live in a specific place or stay within a certain area.
+• Supervision may include requirements to live in a specific place or stay within a certain area.